- No Suggestions

-Sometimes!
-Air purifiers that use High-Efficiency Particulate Air (HEPA) filters and Electrostatic Precipitators (ESPs) can certainly help reduce indoor particle levels, provided the air purifier is the right size for the room, and doors and windows are kept shut.
-Make sure your purifier is not an ozone generator, as that may increase indoor air pollution.
-TruSens air purifiers use both HEPA filtration and UV-C light.
+Many air purifiers that use High-Efficiency Particulate Air (HEPA) filters and Electrostatic Precipitators (ESPs) that can certainly help reduce indoor particle levels, provided the air purifier is the right size for the room, and doors and windows are kept shut.
+This reduction of indoor particle levels can include smoke, ash, and odors that make their way into the home from wildfires outdoors.

 HEPA filters remove tiny particulate matter down to 0.3 microns.
 These ultrafine bits are the most common and dangerous component of wildfire smoke, which can be blown far beyond the actual fire.
 HEPA filters typically come with replaceable carbon pre-filters that also remove the volatile organic compounds (VOCs) in wildfire smoke (benzene, acrolein and formaldehyde, for example).
 Pre-filters take care of larger particles such as pollen, too.